modus-continens/docker-hub-eval/README.md

 At any point during this you may print the result up to the current point with `parse_runlog.py`.

+## Note on NodeJS

+Occasionally the upstream update script for NodeJS can stop working, causing the experiment to fail.
+This is because their build server advertises a new version before actually finish building it and having the artifacts available.
+This is not something under our control, but if this happens the NodeJS run can always be skipped by lefting it out of the retry command line printed by `run-all.py`.

 ## Results

 Time measurements **does not include** the time it takes to pull base images.
 These are always cached locally.